divmain/js-seed/README.md

 ## Linting Your Code

 As a project grows, and especially when multiple developers contribute, it becomes increasingly valuable to enforce a particular code style.
 This seed project provides a default code style configuration.
-Feel free to modify to fit your preferences (`.eslintrc`); the most important thing is consistency across the project.
+Feel free to modify it to fit your preferences (`.eslintrc`); the most important thing is consistency across the project.

-To check your code for non-compliance with the code style, as well as sanity checks for common problems, run `gulp lint`.
-If all your code conforms, you'll see a `[lint] SUCCESS!` message.
+To check your code for non-compliance with the code style, as well as running sanity checks for common problems, use `gulp lint`.
+If all your code passes, you'll see a `[lint] SUCCESS!` message.
 Any problems that are found will be specifically pointed out, followed by `*** FAILED ESLINT ***`.

 ## Pulling in Templates or Styles

 As a convenience, this seed project provides easy mechanisms to write templates and CSS styles.
-By default, a `main.styl` file is processed by Stylus into a `main.css` in the output directory.
+By default, `frontend/styles/main.styl` is processed by Stylus and saved as `main.css` in the output directory.
 From inside a JS file, you can also require a module-specific Stylus file (something like `require("./my-view.styl");`), and those styles will automatically be loaded into the browser when the requiring JS module is loaded.

 The Webpack configuration also supplies a mechanism to require files as plain text.
 This is very useful for accessing templates.
-It'll look something like `var myTemplate = require("./my-template.tmpl");`.
+It'll look something like `var myTemplateString = require("./my-template.tmpl");`.
 By default, this only works for files with extension `.tmpl`, but new rules can be created in `webpack.config.js`.

 ## Project Layout